jensstein/oandbackup/FAQ.md

 This is suboptimal with SAF, but isn't much faster with RootFile, because a command is invoked for each directory instead of one command for the whole tree.
 At some point this will probably be changed to scanning in one go (also with SAF if this is possible).

-Users tend to ask for use RootFile access instead.
+Users tend to ask for using RootFile access instead.
 It is about toybox capabilities and the internal data structures.
+Today SAF access is as fast as root access.
+Note: root file access could be faster, if it wouldn't use shell commands.
+For now there are no plans to put the machinery into a separate root service, that could use direct file access.

-If you want to try what's there, you need to enable allowShadowingDefault at first and then you can switch RootFile on with shadowRootFileForSAF.
+If you want to try RootFile, you need to enable allowShadowingDefault and shadowRootFile.
 This works by searching for parts of the shitty uri scheme (you see it in the setting for the backup directory) in certain places.
 If it is found, then it's used, otherwise it falls back to SAF.
+Note, this can completely lock up the app, because certain file location can block completely (not sure why).
+To change back the backup directory, you can clear data, or edit it in the shared_prefs folder or you could try to start the Preferences activity of NB.

 </details>